“It’s alive! It’s alive!! It’s alive!!! - Frankenstein (James Whale, 1931)

 James Whale’s 1931 film for Universal Pictures starred Boris Karloff as the creature (Credit: Alamy)

-It’s a double-edged sword that the monstrous success of Hollywood’s vision (James Whale’s 1931 film for Universal starring Boris Karloff as the creature) in many ways secured the story’s longevity but obscured Mary’s version of it.
+It’s a double-edged sword that the monstrous success of Hollywood’s vision (James Whale’s 1931 film for Universal starring Boris Karloff as the creature) in many ways secured the story’s longevity but obscured Shelley’s version of it.
 “Frankenstein [the film] created the definitive movie image of the mad scientist, and in the process launched a thousand imitations,” Frayling writes.
 “It fused a domesticated form of Expressionism, overacting, an irreverent adaptation of an acknowledged classic, European actors and visualisers – and the American carnival tradition – to create an American genre.
 It began to look as though Hollywood had actually invented Frankenstein.”

 Making a myth